 At the end of the day, the partner that you love is still there.
 They're still the same person who makes you laugh so hard that water comes out your nose, or who is always the first to thaw the ice and apologize after a fight.

 It’s just that sometimes, they might feel buried beneath their anxiety.
 It can help to remind yourself, and them, that they are not their anxiety.
 The anxiety is just an intense experience that can overwhelm your partner at times and affect how they behave.
-Try to be patient and compassionate; this means being gentle with yourself as well as your partner.
+Try to be patient and compassionate to relieve symptoms; this means being gentle with yourself as well as your partner.

 It might not always seem obvious from your partner’s behavior, but chances are they’re deeply grateful that you’re willing to support them through the difficult times.
 It’s also essential that you remind yourself that showing up for them in their times of anxiety is a love language and a testament to your caring, supportive nature.
 Don’t forget to show yourself some of that same love!